 He is a trained naturalist, an avid environmentalist, and most of all: a lover of Alaska.
 He has worked Alaskan waters from Southeast to the Bering Sea in both summer and winter.
 Experienced, personable, knowledgeable, and conscientious, Mike is certainly one of the most experienced mariners in the Kenai Fjords area, and has been sailing the park since before it was a park.

 Built of steel, the Starr was constructed in Portland, Oregon and launched in 1988.
 Designed for travel to Alaska with a fully enclosed pilothouse as well as outside helms, she is well suited for traveling in any weather.
 Sixty-two feet in length overall and seventeen feet wide, the Starr has hosted months-long vacations in Southeast Alaska for her original owners, and is now being offered to carry adventurous sea kayakers into the wilds of South Central Alaska.
-Strong, reliable, and comfortable, you’ll live on the Starr during your excursion into Kenai Fjords National Park or Prince William Sound.
-The Starr features such amenities as a full galley, washer/dryer, dedicated shower, three heads (bathrooms), and a huge driftwood-paneled main saloon for relaxing and dining.
+Strong, reliable, and comfortable, you’ll live on the Starr during your excursion into Kenai Fjords National Park.
+The Starr features such amenities as a full galley, washer/dryer, dedicated shower, two heads (bathrooms), and a huge driftwood-paneled main saloon for relaxing and dining.
 She also carries an inflatable dinghy for both shore excursions as well as to help expedite entrance/exit to your kayak.

 Though constructed in Tacoma, WA, the Dora is truly Alaskan tough.
 Built in 1990 for the lower Cook Inlet salmon fishery, she has sailed Alaskan waters as a commercial gillnetter from Cook Inlet to Bristol Bay and the Shumagin Islands.
-Forty-five feet in length and fourteen feet wide, she has served most recently as a research boat for killer whale scientists in the Aleutians and the Pribilof Islands and is now being offered to carry adventurous kayakers into Kenai Fjords National Park & Prince William Sound.
+Forty-five feet in length and fourteen feet wide, she has served most recently as a research boat for killer whale scientists in the Aleutians and the Pribilof Islands and is now being offered to carry adventurous kayakers into Kenai Fjords National Park.
 A real Alaskan workboat, the Dora is not luxurious, but she is strong, and comfortable.
 She has a huge back deck, a commodious flybridge, walk-around decks, twin-engine reliability, and ample interior space for passengers and crew.
 A 12.5′ rigid hull inflatable with a 30 hp engine complements the Dora for shore excursions or short cruises from the mothership.

 More Tour Info

 We will host a mandatory pre-trip meeting the night before the trip at 7 pm at our kayak shop in downtown Seward.
-This is a great opportunity to meet your guide & other guests on the tour, discuss bear & ice safety, go over the itinerary and get any last minute questions answered.
+This is a great opportunity to meet your guide and other guests on the tour, discuss bear & ice safety, go over the itinerary + weather, and get any last minute questions answered.
 We will meet the following morning at 6:45 am at the kayak shop, then head to the small boat harbor to meet the captain and Mothership vessel.

 As for the exact itinerary for the trip, we will head to highlights throughout Aialik and/or Northwestern and paddle wherever the conditions are best!
 Typically we go for 2 or 3 paddles throughout the day, which range in timing and distances based on the conditions and group’s adventure goals!
 This tour allows for an incredibly flexible & customizable itinerary.